 Scripps-San Diego Diabetes Genebank

-Thus, the Scripps San Diego Diabetes Genebank will be a much needed resource for expediting investigations about the physiopathology of diabetes and disorders of glucose metabolism, diabetes risk classification, pharmacogenomics, personal risk for diabetes complications, and variations in genetic risk by ancestry.
+The Scripps San Diego Diabetes Genebank will be a much-needed resource for expediting investigations about the physiopathology of diabetes and disorders of glucose metabolism, diabetes risk classification, pharmacogenomics, personal risk for diabetes complications, and variations in genetic risk by ancestry.

-Such a resource also will help scientists to identify the genetic signatures of patients who are pre-diabetic but at high risk for developing the disease; unravel gene-environmental interactions in diabetes; and design prevention strategies in the community.
+Such a resource will help scientists identify the genetic signatures of patients who are pre-diabetic but at high risk for developing the disease; unravel gene-environmental interactions in diabetes; and design prevention strategies in the community.
 The outcomes may provide new ways to detect, treat and perhaps even prevent and control type 2 diabetes and associated complications.